Yuruh/Self_Tracker/README.md

 # Self_Tracker

-Integration with several API to provide context for emotional measurments
+Integration with several API to provide context for emotional measurements

 ## References